Ty-Frame/AMRCC/README.md

 THIS PROJECT IS NOT DONE UNTIL THE REPORT HAS BEEN UPLOADED TO THIS GIT.

-The report describes how the application looks visually and how it operates.
+The report describes how the application looks and operates.

 There is also a link to the demo video on the report.